-LA2 Total number and rate of new employee hires and employee turnover by age group, gender, and region.
+LA2 Total number and rate of new employee hires and volunteers recruited for and employee and volunteer) turnover by age group, gender, and region.

-A high turnover rate can indicate levels of uncertainty and dissatisfaction among employees, or may signal a fundamental change in the structure of the organization's core operations.
+A high turnover rate can indicate levels of uncertainty and dissatisfaction among employees or volunteers, or may signal a fundamental change in the structure of the organization's core operations.
 An uneven pattern of turnover by age or gender can indicate incompatibility or potential inequity in the workplace.
 Turnover results in changes to the human and intellectual capital of the organization and can impact productivity.
 Turnover has direct cost implications either in terms of reduced payroll or greater expenses for recruitment of workers.

-The number, age, gender, and region of new employee hires of the reporting organization can indicate the organization's strategy and ability to attract diverse qualified employees.
+The number, age, gender, and region of new employee or volunteer hires of the reporting organization can indicate the organization's strategy and ability to attract diverse qualified employees or volunteers.
 This information can signify the organization's efforts to implement inclusive recruitment practices based on age and gender, and the optimal use of available labor and talent in different regions.